 As restaurants stats painfully point out, opening a restaurant is a risky business proposition to say the least.
 Over the last five years, however, the bakery café sub-segment has performed the best in the food service category at 3.4 percent.
 But the rise and fall of a bakery can be partially controlled with access to capital, investing in commercial equipment to deliver the best and most consistent products, and the ability to properly cost products to assure profits.

 John has been an entrepreneur since 1991 and understands that cash flow is essential.
 Not just for payroll and accounts payable needs, which are crucial, but for investments into the standalone business or to open a new shop.
 Entrepreneur Magazine pegged bakery startup costs at $10,000 - $50,000 so having access to capital for investments in your business instead of draining working capital is key.

 Forward thinking bakery owners like John Kraus build their businesses and can expand locations by making the right investments at the right time.
 When John was ready to open Rose Street Patisserie, he already had received financing from Ascentium and approached them again for his business growth needs.

 Big food chains have easier access to capital but small businesses, mom and pop style bakeries or multi-store sites should make sure they have the right ingredients for success – and that includes working with a lender that is as agile as the small businesses they serve.
 Turning to a small business lender that wants to partner with you offers the right ingredients for sweet success.

 Cook up success with fast, flexible restaurant equipment financing and working capital loans from Ascentium Capital.

-Fill out our quick contact form and let us help your restaurant business—or any small business—grow!
+Fill out our quick contact form and let us help your restaurant business—or any small company in need of a small business loan—grow!